-With the Academy Awards fast approaching, I’m again dumfounded by how enamored we Americans are with awards shows.
+With the Academy Awards fast approaching, I’m again dumbfounded by how enamored we Americans are with awards shows.
 Best album, best actor, best sporting dog—there’s hardly any endeavor, human or otherwise, we don’t celebrate with a chunk of Lucite and a chicken dinner.

 Advertising people are arguably the most vulnerable of all humans to the siren song of silly statuettes.
 So much so that there’s now an app called Adspur to help us navigate the more than 450 global awards show opportunities we have created to memorialize our inflated egos.

 In normal years, I’d say we have enough awards to last us.
 But inspired by attention garnered by Super Bowl ads from 84 Lumber and Airbnb, I’d like to posit that in 2017 we might benefit from one more awards competition, one that recognizes those brands courageous enough to put social values above share value.
 I suggest we christen it the “Ballsy Awards.”

 Why a Ballsy?
 Well, while brands promoting social consciousness stand to benefit greatly, you can’t overstate the pucker factor that must consume CMOs about to intentionally piss off the president of the United States and risk associating their brand name with #boycott for the next four years.

 If we’re being totally honest, CMOs as a group aren’t known for their courage.
 The Ballsy Award would be a small but meaningful gesture toward recognizing their moxie and motivating future risk-takers.